trustoverip/tswg-cesr-specification/spec/spec.md

 ### Composability

-An encoding has Composability when any set of self-framing concatenated Primitives expressed in either the Text domain or Binary domain may be converted as a group to the other Domain and back again without loss.
+An encoding has Composability when any set of Self-Framing concatenated Primitives expressed in either the Text domain or Binary domain may be converted as a group to the other Domain and back again without loss.
 Essentially, Composability provides round-trippable lossless conversion between Text and Binary domain representations of any set of concatenated Primitives when converted as a set not merely individually.
 The property enables a Stream processor to safely convert en-masse a Stream in the Text domain to an equivalent Stream in the Binary domain for compact transmission that may be safely converted back to Text domain en-masse by a Stream processor at the other end for further processing or archival storage.
+All compliant encoded Primitives MUST be Composable.
+All compliant encoded Primitives MUST be self-framing.

 The use of Count Codes as independently composable groups enables hierarchical compositions.
 Such a hierarchically composable encoding protocol enables pipelining (multiplexing and de-multiplexing) of complex Streams in either text or compact binary.
 This allows management at scale for high-bandwidth applications that benefit from core affinity off-loading of Streams [[17]].
+All Count Code groups of Primitives or other compositions of Primitives and Count code groups MUST be Composable.
+All Count Code groups of Primitives or other compositions of Primitives and Count code groups MUST be self-framing.

 ### Abstract Domain representations